-- 3.7.1 This Partner Member is jointly nominated by the Local Authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
-Those local authorities are:

-- a) London Borough of Croydon;

-- b) The Royal Borough of Kingston upon Thames;

-- c) London Borough of Merton;

-- d) London Borough of Richmond upon Thames;

-- e) London Borough of Sutton;

-- f) London Borough of Wandsworth.

-- 3.7.2 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria:

-- a) Be the Chief Executive or hold a relevant Executive level role, or be an elected member of one of the bodies listed at 3.7.1.

-- 3.7.3 Individuals will not be eligible if:

-- a) Any of the disqualification criteria set out in 3.2 apply.
-SWL ICB Constitution v2.0
+- 3.8.1 This Partner Member is jointly nominated by the Local Authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
+Those local authorities are: - a) London Borough of Croydon; - b) The Royal Borough of Kingston upon Thames; - c) London Borough of Merton; - d) London Borough of Richmond upon Thames; - e) London Borough of Sutton; and - f) London Borough of Wandsworth. - 3.8.2 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Be the Chief Executive or hold a relevant Executive level role, or be an elected member of one of the bodies listed at 3.8.1. - 3.8.3 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply. - 3.8.4 This member will be appointed by a panel constituted by the Chief Executive and be subject to the approval of the ICB Chair. - 3.8.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at - SWL ICB Constitution v3.0

-- 3.7.4 This member will be appointed by a panel constituted by the Chief Executive and be subject to the approval of the ICB Chair. - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 3.7.1. will be invited to make one nomination. - Eligible organisations may nominate individuals from their own organisation or another organisation and will, at the same time, confirm that nominations have been jointly agreed. - All eligible organisations will confirm that they approve the full list of nominees proposed. - b) Assessment, selection, and appointment will be subject to approval of the Chair under c): - The full list of nominees will be considered by a panel convened by the Chief Executive. - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.7.2 and 3.7.3. - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval: - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 3.7.5 The term of office for this Partner Member will be three years with no limit on the number of terms that can be served.
+3.8.1. will be invited to make one nomination.

+- Eligible organisations may nominate individuals from their own organisation or another organisation and will, at the same time, confirm that nominations have been jointly agreed. - All eligible organisations will confirm that they approve the full list of nominees proposed. - b) Assessment, selection, and appointment will be subject to approval of the Chair under c): - The full list of nominees will be considered by a panel convened by the Chief Executive. - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.8.2 and 3.8.3. - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval: - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 3.8.6 The term of office for this Partner Member will be three years with no limit on the number of terms that can be served.
 At the end of each term, the eligible nominators will be asked if they jointly agree to the current member being renominated.
 If they agree and subject to the member remaining eligible, the Chair will be asked to re-approve this member.
 If they do not agree, the nominations, selection and appointment process will be re-run.

-3.8 Executive Medical Director
+3.9 Executive Medical Director

-- 3.8.1 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act; - b) Be a registered Medical Practitioner. - 3.8.2 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply.

-3.8.3 This member will be appointed by the Chief Executive Officer of the ICB subject to the approval of the ICB Chair.
+- 3.9.1 This member will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act; and - b) Be a registered Medical Practitioner. - 3.9.2 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply. - 3.9.3 This member will be appointed by the Chief Executive Officer of the ICB subject to the approval of the ICB Chair.

-3.9 Chief Nursing Officer
+3.10 Chief Nursing Officer